RaianRashidRimon/Customer-Behavior-Data-Mining/README.md

 # Customer Behavior Data-Mining

-This project analyzes customer behavior using data mining techniques in WEKA.
+This project analyzes customer behavior using data mining techniques in WEKA and Python.
 It includes decision tree classification and association rule mining to uncover patterns and relationships in the dataset.

 # 🔧 Prerequisite
 Two requirements were needed to complete this project.